aronk/flightschedule-business-event/README-SOLUTION.md

     - 1. acting as a test client, curl, is used to send a HTTP request
     - 2. to aid in testing, a [controller](src/main/java/com/aron/flightschedule/controller/FlightScheduleDataEventTestController.java) method is used to handle the request and send it to a producer
     - 3. to aid in testing, the [producer](src/main/java/com/aron/flightschedule/service/DataEventProducer.java) sends the message to the 'topicin' topic
-    - 4. the 'topicin' topic is where the stream of ODS data changes can be consumed from, normally this would be populated by capturing the database changes in ODS
+    - 4. the ['topicin'](src/main/resources/application.yml#L33) topic is where the stream of ODS data changes can be consumed from, normally this would be populated by capturing the database changes in ODS
     - 5. a stream [listener](src/main/java/com/aron/flightschedule/service/FlightScheduleDataEventListener.java) for data changes
-    - 6. the command is handled by the [service](src/main/java/com/aron/flightschedule/service/FlightScheduleService.java) to lookup existing and store new flight schedule as well as calculate the new status of the flight schedule
+    - 6. the command is handled by the [service](src/main/java/com/aron/flightschedule/service/FlightScheduleService.java) to lookup existing, [transform](src/main/java/com/aron/flightschedule/model/FlightScheduleTransformer.java) to the [domain model](src/main/java/com/aron/flightschedule/model/FlightSchedule.java) and store new flight schedule using the [repository](src/main/java/com/aron/flightschedule/repository/FlightScheduleRepository.java) including the calculated status of the flight schedule
-    - 7. the flight schedule (fs) document collection storage
+    - 7. the flight schedule (fs) document collection [database](src/main/resources/application.yml#L20)
     - 8. a [producer](src/main/java/com/aron/flightschedule/service/BusinessEventProducer.java) of business events, currently on flight delayed is supported, sending to the 'topicout' topic
-    - 9. the 'topicout' topic is where the flight schedule business events can be consumed from
+    - 9. the ['topicout'](src/main/resources/application.yml#L44) topic is where the flight schedule business events can be consumed from
     - 10. acting as a test client, a [listener](src/main/java/com/aron/flightschedule/service/FlightScheduleBusinessEventTestListener.java), is consuming from the 'topicout' topic and logging the message to the console
     - 11. acting as a test clint, curl, is used to send a HTTP request to get the status a flight schedule
     - 12. a [controller](src/main/java/com/aron/flightschedule/controller/FlightScheduleController.java) method handles the flight schedule status request and delegates the query to the service